 - If your next meal is more than 1 hour away, eat a snack such as a sandwich or crackers and cheese.

-- Try to work out why your blood glucose went low so that you can avoid it from happening again.
+Afterward, try to work out why your blood glucose went low.
+Identifying the reasons behind it can help you avoid it from happening again.

+Understanding why you might experience it can help you avoid potentially dangerous situations.
 Someone who is having seizures or who has passed out will need help from others.
-People at this severe stage will need an immediate glucagon injection.
-A doctor must prescribe glucagon and show you and your loved ones how to prepare and inject it.
+Reaching this severe stage of hypoglycemia will require fast treatment.
+Glucagon injections are used to treat hypoglycemia in situations like this.
+However, a doctor must prescribe glucagon and show you and your loved ones how to prepare and inject it.